testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 %%% en
 ## Lua function call
 @<size:30>@<b>Expression : @@<lua:@<color:FF0000>lua_function@</color>>@</b>@</size>
-Call a Lua function and reuse the returned string as an expression.
+Call a Lua function.
+If the returned value is in string type, it is applied to the next document content. ex)

-ex)
 ```lua
 Lua variable 'docgen_language' is @<lua:docgen_language>